1. The Celtic Way

 Seattle Celtic is special because of our wonderful community of players, parents and coaches.
 On our home page we state that "we strive to provide the perfect mix of energy, passion and expertise" in our approach to coaching, and we are so fortunate to have such great coaches, and more importantly great people representing our club.
 The passion our staff have for the club and the game of soccer is unparalleled and never more evident than during the weekend of summer tournaments (or any given weekend for that matter), where there is often as many of 8-10 coaches in attendance on the sideline supporting each other's teams long after their own team has finished for the day.

 Continuous education is very important to us and our coaches possess formal coaching qualifications from UEFA, USSF, USC and the FAI.
-Over the past year coaches have travelled to Ireland, Northern Ireland and Philadelphia as part of their coaching development and we also run a yearly in-house coaching seminar at Magnuson to ensure all coaches are well versed in the Celtic Way of coaching.
+Over the past few years coaches have travelled to Ireland, Northern Ireland, Spain, Baltimore, Kansas City and Philadelphia as part of their coaching development and we also run a yearly in-house coaching seminar at Magnuson to ensure all coaches are well versed in the Celtic Way of coaching.

 From Monday to Friday, Celtic HQ in Eastlake is a soccer hub like no other.
 A typical day will begin at 9am with coaches working on match reports, discussing player development, updating and refining our core and junior curriculums, watching game footage from the weekend and planning sessions.
 Most days, from 12pm-2pm live action from the Champions League or EPL will take center stage, after which the final few items on our to-do lists are taken care of and we head to Magnuson to commence our coaching day.
 While our childhood dreams of playing the game professionally didn't materialize, each of us are thrilled to be doing the next best thing in coaching, and our love and passion for the game definitely shines through in how we approach every day!

-Each year we also partner with UW to host club nights with their Men's and Women's soccer teams and on April 5 Celtic players will be ball girls for the epic match up between Reign FC and the UW Women.
+Each year we partner with UW to host club nights with their Men's and Women's soccer teams where our players get to walk the teams out onto the field, be flag bearers and ball kids for the game.
 Our players are very lucky to have such a high level soccer program on their doorstep and we encourage them to get along to Husky Soccer Stadium as much as they can throughout the year to learn from some of the best college players in the country.
+We have also had some epic Celtic Sounders and Reign days in the past with players serving as mascots for the day and this summer we will hold a club day with Seattle's newest semi-pro team Ballard FC (USL 2) on July 17.

-We also host an annual Celtic Cup Tournament where every club in the state is welcome to participate, Celtic Gives Back volunteering events, Champions League watch parties, fun social media campaigns (Skillsmas, Favorite Soccer Memories) and competitions (various juggling challenges) as well as an annual Community Day for all our families in August to help keep community spirit strong throughout the club!
+We also host an annual Celtic Cup Tournament (this will return in the summer of 2023) where every club in the state is welcome to participate, Celtic in the Community volunteering events (our charity soccer tournament in November 2022 raised over $20,000 for the Kids & Paper organization), Champions League watch parties, fun social media campaigns (Skillsmas, Favorite Soccer Memories) and competitions (various juggling challenges) as well as an annual Community Day for all our families in August (this year's event takes place on Sunday August 22) to help keep community spirit strong throughout the club!

 3. Our Location

 Magnuson Park sits along the shoreline of Lake Washington in northeast Seattle, and at 350 acres is Seattle's second largest park.
 It is also the home of Seattle Celtic.
-The vast majority of our practices take place at Magnuson and we feel having a central base is crucial to fostering the community spirit we are so well known for.
+For most of our teams (especially our youngest teams) the majority of our practices take place at Magnuson and we feel having a central base is crucial to fostering the community spirit we are so well known for.
 With three turf fields, as well as enough space for eight grass fields on the upper and lower meadows, Magnuson serves as a one stop shop for multi-player families, and also greatly helps facilitate neighborhood car pools.
 With ample parking, a dog park, various trails, an indoor soccer facility and the tennis center cafe next to the fields where players can do their homework before practice, our club is blessed to have such a fantastic location to call home.
+To keep up with the growth of the club, we have striven to add as much practice space as possible for our players and so we also utilize Lower Woodland, Washington Park and Miller Playfield as well as most of the local schools in the vicinity of home base.

-In the spring 2012 season we formed three teams (B98 Green, B98 White, B01 Green) to meet the minimum requirements needed to enter the Puget Sound Premier League.
+In the spring 2012 season we formed three teams (B98 Green, B98 White, B01 Green) to meet the minimum requirements needed to enter the PSPL (now known as the WPL).
 Our April 2013 tryouts was the real tipping point for the club and saw us almost overnight go from nine teams and 100 players to thirty teams and 400 players.
-Since then we have steadily grown each season to the point where in the spring 2019 season, we have 94 teams competing, which is the most of any club in Washington State.
+Since then we have steadily grown each season to the point where in the spring 2022 season, we have 130 teams competing, which is the most of any club in Washington State.
 None of this would have been possible without the positive word of mouth among our soccer community, and we are eternally grateful to everyone who has shared their Celtic experience with friends.

-Having age groups with as many as nine or ten teams means we can provide a team for players of every level, from the player who lives and breathes soccer, to the player who enjoys the game and being part of a team (but whose life does not revolve around soccer).
+Having age groups with as many as nine or ten teams (and in some cases with our B2012s 15 teams!) means we can provide a team for players of every level, from the player who lives and breathes soccer, to the player who enjoys the game and being part of a team (but whose life does not revolve around soccer).
 It also provides opportunities for ambitious and hard working players to make their way up the levels and play on the highest team possible.

 5. Our Micro Academy